-Rethinking your garden design and like the idea of a more environmentally-friendly outdoor space?
-But what does a 'green' garden actually look like?
-You might imagine it to be an untamed, overgrown jungle teeming with wildflowers and insects.
+The environment is – rightly so – on everyone's minds, and if you have a garden, you have an opportunity to contribute to protecting the natural world.
+But what does a eco-friendly garden actually look like, and what features does it have?
+You might imagine an untamed, overgrown jungle teeming with wildflowers and insects.
 Nowadays, however, even the slickest contemporary garden designs can be environmentally friendly, thanks to a combination of ethically-sourced materials and innovative technology.
-Plan the perfect eco-friendly garden with horticulturalist Matt James’ advice.
+Plan the perfect eco-friendly garden with the help of horticulturalist Matt James’ advice.

 1. Recycle and reuse materials